Skilled Nursing and Rehabilitation Centers

-Unlike group home care or assisted living facilities, which provide patients with assistance for some or all basic living activities such as eating, bathing, dressing, housekeeping and cooking, nursing homes provide comprehensive, long-term medical care to seniors with acute health conditions in a completely staffed and monitored facility.
+Unlike group home care or assisted living facilities, which provide patients with assistance for some or all basic living activities such as eating, bathing, dressing, housekeeping and cooking, skilled nursing and rehabilitation centers provide comprehensive, long-term medical care to seniors with acute health conditions in a completely staffed and monitored facility.

-Nursing homes, also referred to as skilled nursing facilities, are for seniors who do not need to be in a hospital but can’t be cared for at home and require 24-hour monitoring and medical assistance.
-Nursing home patients generally suffer from critical or debilitating physical or mental illnesses and are unable to care for themselves.
-Today's nursing homes offer skilled medical care, physical, occupational and speech therapy, resident activities and dining services.
+Skilled nursing and rehabilitation centers are for seniors who do not need to be in a hospital but can’t be cared for at home and require 24-hour monitoring and medical assistance.
+Skilled nursing and rehabilitation patients generally suffer from critical or debilitating physical or mental illnesses and are unable to care for themselves.
+Today's skilled nursing and rehabilitation centers offer skilled medical care, physical, occupational and speech therapy, resident activities and dining services.

-A nursing home typically delivers the highest level of care for seniors outside of a hospital setting.
-Nursing homes provide what is referred to as custodial care, including bathing, dressing, feeding and help with mobility issues.
+A skilled nursing and rehabilitation centers typically deliver the highest level of care for seniors outside of a hospital setting.
+Skilled nursing and rehabilitation centers provide what is referred to as custodial care, including bathing, dressing, feeding and help with mobility issues.

-Although nursing homes fall within the senior care realm, they differ from other elderly housing facilities, such as assisted living and residential care homes, in that they provide a higher level of medical care.
+Although skilled nursing and rehabilitation centers fall within the senior care realm, they differ from other elderly housing facilities, such as assisted living and residential care homes, in that they provide a higher level of medical care.

 Because of the level of medical care that is needed, a physician supervises each patient and a nurse or other licensed medical staff is always onsite.
 Skilled nursing care is also typically available 24-hours a day along with other medical professionals, such as physical therapists, occupational therapists, speech pathology services, audiology services, dental services and pharmacy services.